fred1268/okapi/README.md

   - `statuscode` (mandatory): the expected status code returned by the endpoint (200, 401, 403, etc.)

   - `response` (default none): the expected payload returned by the endpoint.
-This field is optional

 > Please note that `payload` and `response` can be either a string (including json, as shown in 121004), or `@file` (as shown in 121005) or even a `@custom_filename.json` (as shown in doesnotwork).
 This is useful if you prefer to separate the test from its `payload` or expected `response` (for instance, it is handy if the `payload` or `response` are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes).
 However, keeping the names for `payload` and `response` like `test_name.payload.json`and `test_name.expected.json` is still a good practice.